 When Israeli warplanes shaded the blazing sun in the summer of 1967, only Talat and his youngest sister Baheya remained with their parents in the West Bank.
 Ground forces captured Ramallah near Al-Bireh and closed the road connecting the adjacent cities to Jerusalem.
 The family fled to Jericho, where they spent a sleepless night tormented by the screeching of hailing mortar shells.
 As Israel advanced closer, Baheya and her mother managed to secure a ride to Jordan while Talat and his father set out on the 30-mile journey by foot in the scorching heat.
 The family arrived safely in Amman two days later, and at age 16, Talat became a refugee twice displaced.

-After completing high school in Al-Zarqa, he shuttled from city to city seeking a spot in a university.
-The flood of refugees into Jordan produced a competitive applicant pool that saturated the limited seats.
-His father refused to relent; he pushed Talat onwards insisting that unlike land, wealth, and even human life, education was the single thing the enemy couldn’t take away.
-Talat spent four fruitless months in Egypt with his brother Rifat, a medical student, finally returning to Jordan to the word Spain was accepting foreign students.
+After completing high school in Al-Zarqa, he shuttled from city to city seeking to enroll in university.
+The flood of refugees into Jordan saturated the limited seats.
+His father would not allow him to relent, insisting that unlike land, wealth, and even human life, education was the only thing the enemy couldn’t take away.
+Talat spent four fruitless months in Egypt with his brother Rifat, a medical student, finally returning to Jordan to the rumor Spain was accepting immigrant students.

 The rumors were incentive enough; he quickly recruited two friends to accompany him to Europe.
 The night before their departure, one student backed out.
 “Have you ever met an Arab graduate of Spain?” he asked skeptically.
 Intending to be the first, the remaining pair took a taxi from Al-Zarqa to Damascus and then another to the Port of Beirut.
 They boarded a ship to Barcelona the following day.

 As the captain pointed the nose of the Turkish vessel into the sea, Talat discovered dozens of Palestinian students onboard, their nervous hopes swelling and toppling with the tide.
-The ship’s modest luxuries and cultural blend of European and Middle Eastern passengers dazzled the boys and exposed their unfamiliarity with social conventions; one maritime rookie sauntered about midafternoon in a set of pajamas.
-Horrified, Talat pulled him aside.
-“But these are new!” the young man protested.
 Many were without rooms and slept on the deck.
-Breakfast each morning was a delicacy of sliced bread with butter, jam, and plain black tea.
-At every meal, the basket of bread vanished between their ravenous hands.
+Breakfast each morning was a relative delicacy: sliced bread with butter, jam, and plain black tea.
+At every meal, the basket of bread vanished between their famished hands.
 “More ekmek, more ekmek!” they implored the servers.